Rekjal/firebase-CRUD/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 DELETE THIS LINE LATER-asasas

+When I pull while on this branch (firebase-CRUD-branch), I should see this line in my remote repo)

 In the project directory, you can run:

 ### `npm start`